Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 **Learn about codes and ciphers** - Learn about codes and ciphers through a selection of demonstrations of different methods using whiteboards and padlocks.

-Last initially checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk)
+Last initially checked on 2023-02-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->